 Gabapentin is a prescription anticonvulsant used to treat epileptic seizures, postherpetic neuralgia, and restless legs syndrome.
 Postherpetic neuralgia is pain caused by shingles, which can last many months after having the illness.

-Gabapentin works by decreasing unusual brain activity.
+While the exact mechanism of action of gabapentin is not fully understood, it may work by decreasing excitatory brain signaling.
 This can prevent seizures and change the way the brain responds to pain signals.
 This medication can be found as a capsule, tablet, or oral solution.

 The medical research community has made great strides in synthesizing thousands of drugs over the years to treat physical ailments, mental illness, and other health conditions.